Gaines Township, Kent County, Michigan: History

+The area was first settled by Alexander Clark and Alexander L. Bouck in 1837.
+The township was named Gaines in 1846, after Gaines, New York, the birth place of many of the town's first settlers.

-Gaines Township was established in 1848.
+Gaines Township was officially established in 1848.

 Geography

 According to the U.S. Census Bureau, the township has a total area of 35.76 sqmi, of which 35.70 sqmi is land and 0.06 sqmi (0.17%) is water.

 The township is about 13 mi south of downtown Grand Rapids.
 It is directly south of the city of Kentwood.
 Caledonia Charter Township and the village of Caledonia are to the east.
 Leighton Township in Allegan County is to the south and Byron Township to the west.